8i-ght/Kaydens-Chatbot/README.md

 # Kayden's Chatbot

 This is Kayden's Chatbot, a simple question-answering chatbot powered by the Hugging Face Transformers library.
 Users can ask the bot questions to learn more about Kayden, including his hobbies, major, school and more.
+The user can also refer to the context or data_set for ideas of questions.
 The chatbot is using a pre-trained NLP model to understand and respond to user questions.

 ## Features